School of Medicine

 Instructor, Radiology- Molecular Imaging Program at Stanford

 At Stanford, I invented a transrectal ultrasound and photoacoustic (TRUSPA) device for imaging human prostate using capacitive micromachined ultrasonic transducer (CMUT) array technology.
 Pilot clinical studies on prostate cancer patients demonstrated that the device is capable of simultaneously displaying anatomical and molecular information of the prostate.
-Currently relevant molecular imaging approaches are being investigated to further improve the sensitivity and specificity of the prostate cancer detection.
-Similarly I also developed an intraoperative ultrasound and photoacoustic (iUSPA) device that is in the path to clinical translation for various applications.
+Currently, relevant molecular imaging approaches are being investigated to further improve the sensitivity and the specificity of the prostate cancer detection.
+Similarly, I also developed an intra-operative ultrasound and photoacoustic (iUSPA) device that is in the path to clinical translation for various applications.

-My other research interests include Cerenkov luminescence imaging and developing novel in vitro diagnostic technologies for detecting the disease in biological fluids and single cancer cells.
+My other research interests include Cerenkov luminescence imaging, and developing novel microscopy and in vitro diagnostic techniques for probing complex cell signaling pathways.

 Shivaani Kummar, MD, FACP